bobbicodes/mecca/README.md

 ## Progress

 Implemented [Undodog](https://www.mariowiki.com/Undodog) and Redorabbit.
 The second one I made up.
-Actually I think it's supposed to be a frog but whatevs.
+Actually I think it's supposed to be a frog but that's neither a pun nor alliterative so whatevs.

 Added a sharp button, expanding it to all 12 chromatic tones.
 Editor scrolls mostly right.
 Animation... not so much.
+While it might be reasonable to place visual elements at a lower priority than the app's audio scheduling system, they are closely related since both deal with coordination of time and reaction to events.

 Currently working on MusicXML import feature.
 That means I had to actually use proper midi-numbers which broke the Mario Ghost House theme and Zelda Overworld sample songs.
 Which will be fine once I'm done because then we'll be able to import any number of songs.

-I'm able to parse a score into proper note data, the current challenge is to provide effective import options for instrument selection for the various parts.
-This is very exciting because I can already sense the hilarity that is to ensue from this feature.
+I'm able to parse a score into proper note data, the current challenge is to provide effective import options for instrument selection for the various parts,or some sort of reliable strategy for assigning voices.
+This is very exciting because I can already sense the hilarity that is to ensue from the ability to hear a piece of music with such ridiculous sounds.
+Random animal noises, anyone?
+And it's going to be a long, fun-filled path of finding endless edge cases.

 ## Future ideas

+When I'm personally building a song with this, the biggest feature that I wish I could reach for would be a pattern looping system which would facilitate and encourage working with smaller sections to be composed via a "song" track, which could be as simple as `A B A B` or something.

+This is the perfect job for Data-Robot, who is currently just sitting there waiting to be put to use.
+His job is to be concerned with the loading and saving of song data, which can be further divided into:

+* *Pattern data* - content to be looped, whether at the "beat" level i.e. drum/bass patterns, or the "song" level (verse/chorus).

+* *Song data* - A "conductor" track listing the order of repetitions of the various loops, and

+* *File data* - The entire current song.

+Then again, if I were to refine the editor scrolling experience by, for example, adding buttons to "page forward/back", or notational constructs for creating inline loops, working with the entire score at once might not feel so cumbersome.

 It would be cool to be able to record, link or upload your own samples.
-However, when [Koji Kondo](https://en.wikipedia.org/wiki/Koji_Kondo) said that composing for the SNES is 1000 times harder than composing for the NES, he was warning us about the problem of the choose-a-phone.
-The SNES being sample based can sound like anything, but the NES only plays one set of built-in sounds.
+However, when [Koji Kondo](https://en.wikipedia.org/wiki/Koji_Kondo) said that composing for the SNES is 1000 times harder than composing for the NES, he was warning us about the choose-a-phone problem.
+Being sample based, the SNES can play any sound you throw at it, while the NES only plays one set of built-in sounds.
+And once you have no idea what instrument you are composing for, all bets are off.
+The nature of art is defined at least in part by the limitations of the medium.

-As Rich Hickey [said](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/DesignCompositionPerformance.md), "no one, I bet, wants to compose for a choose-a-phone ensemble".
+As Rich Hickey [said](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/DesignCompositionPerformance.md), "no one wants to compose for a choose-a-phone ensemble".

+See the paper, [Game Scoring: Towards a Broader Theory](/docs/game-scoring.pdf) for a fantastic treatment of the specific musical inventions that came about through creatively overcoming the technicological limitations in the development of game music.

 So how can we expand the sonic pallet without turning it into a choose-a-phone?

-This question goes right to the heart of a creative platform's design philosophy, and the idea is to subtly encourage the use of musical idioms while maintaining maximal expressivity.
+This question goes right to the heart of a creative platform's design philosophy, and the idea is to subtly encourage the use of effective idioms while maintaining maximal expressivity.

 One idea is to make an 8-bit / 16-bit switch that will transform the whole UI respectively from synth oscillator to sample mode.